ArceLopera/PHPRefresher/docs/Moodle/API/phpMoodleExporter.md

 2. **Transform Data**: The exporter processes the data, transforming it into a simple format that can be used for serialization.
 This typically involves defining which parts of the data should be included and how they should be presented.
 3. **Serialize Data**: The exporter outputs the data in a format that can be consumed externally.
 This is often an array, JSON, or another structure that external services can easily work with.

-### Example of a Moodle Exporter

-Let’s walk through an example of creating a Moodle exporter class that serializes course data for a web service or AJAX interaction.

 #### Step 1: Defining the Exporter Class

-The exporter class extends `core\external\exporter` and implements the `get_other_values()` method to define how the data is serialized.
+The exporter class extends `core\external\exporter` and implements the ` define_properties()` method to define how the data is serialized.
+The method define_properties() returns a list of the properties expected when instantiating your exporter, and the ones it will export at the same time.

 ```php
 namespace local_myplugin\external;